pleasefixomg/AM2R-ATM/README.md

 ---

 To-Do:
--Record and finish last few songs.
-Fix musAncientGuardian starting just a tad late.
-Complete any final touch-ups and normalization (0.9.3+)
+-Continue reducing file sizes where possible and optimizing events to facilitate more.
+(0.9.3+)
 -Final playthrough quality pass + a title screen?!¿ <-HELP ME (1.0)
--Make it a dark and stormy night on Thoth so I can add one last song (1.1)
--See about solving the looping issues to reduce the need for extensions and dramatically cut down the file size (1.2)
--Sync up some events to reduce the need further (1.2.1)
--Maybe see if the DUNDUNDUNDUNdundundun can be added back in as an extra track with some delays or something.
-Ditto to the "Metroid Eliminated" fanfare (1.3)
+-See if the DUNDUNDUNDUNdundundun can be added back in as an extra track with some delays or something.
+Ditto to the "Metroid Eliminated" fanfare (1.1)
+-Make it a dark and stormy night on Thoth so I can add one last song (1.2)

 Currently Considering:
 -Changing Frigate Orpheon to Torvus Catacombs.
 Opinions welcome.

-Things I'd like to do but can't figure out:
+Things I'd like to do but haven't figured out yet:
 -Make oEggTrigger play musArea7C right after 7B is done instead of the transition being on the next screen.
 -Make musOmegaFight begin playing as soon as the camera pan to the first Omega is done, while the gunfight is still happening.
 -Make the Thoth elevator transition seamless enough that CaveAmbience fades out quickly, allowing Area8 to play without being cut-off as you get to the top.
-(I want the opening couple seconds of Super Crateria Underground to be heard in the same fashion as when you hear it going down before the planet turns on basically.
-Maybe change the A8 portion of the elevator's speed to make it easier?)
+-Get music to begin playing as soon as Ancient Guardian powers on.
+-Get music to begin playing as soon as Arachnus touches the ground.

 Anyone that has solutions to things I'm working on or is willing to help with a title screen because I will never, ever be an artist, feel free to reach out.